Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Regression Adjustment for Difference-in-Means Estimator

 \subsection{Leave-One-Out Regression-Adjusted Difference-in-Means}

 Similar to LOORA-HT, our proposed leave-one-out regression-adjusted difference-in-means (LOORA-DM) estimator (\Cref{alg:dim-loo-reg-adj}) computes a distinct coefficient vector $\bb$ for each unit $i$.
-A key difference, however, is that the regressed vector $\widetilde{\by}$ also differs across units.
-Under complete random assignment, the treatment assignments are not independent, so the regressed vector must be scaled differently depending on whether unit $i$ belongs to the treatment or control group in order to ensure that it has the correct expectation.
+A key difference, however, is the dependent variable used in the regression to estimate the adjustment coefficients.
+This regression must be modified to account for the dependence in treatment assignments induced by complete randomization.